 A cat’s whiskers are extremely sensitive to touch and knocking them constantly can cause stress which the cat then associates with eating.
 It can spoil their eating experience and cause them to stop eating properly.

 If the bowl is also too deep they just won’t eat the food at the bottom.
 The end result is a depressed, hungry cat and a lot of wasted food.

-Try dishes like these for all-round happy mealtimes (click the link to read reviews on Amazon).
+Try dishes like these (link to read reviews on Amazon) ensure happy mealtimes.
 They are worth the expense as you will waste less food and avoid trips to the vets.

 12. Shutting Interior Doors

 If you contain your cat in a small area of your house you will be curtailing its natural instincts to explore.
 Cats need space to roam, especially if they are not allowed outside.